17 Best Tools for Coaches to Run a Profitable Practice in 2026

 • Payment processing with auto-reminders for overdue invoices

 Tradeoff: HoneyBook's client portal is limited compared to dedicated portal tools.
 Clients cannot access a persistent dashboard with session history, resources, and progress tracking.
 The platform is designed for the sales and onboarding phase, not the ongoing delivery phase.
+The 2025 price increases also narrowed the value gap against full all-in-one platforms like Agiled, which now comes in well below HoneyBook on annualized cost.

 4. CoachAccountable: Best for Accountability and Session Management